-The conductivity of this material may make it a static accumulator., A liquid is typically considered nonconductive if its conductivity is below 100 pS/m and is considered semi-conductive if its conductivity is below 10 000 pS/m., Whether a liquid is nonconductive or semi-conductive, the precautions are the same., A number of factors, for example liquid temperature, presence of contaminants, and anti-static additives can greatly influence the conductivity of a liquid.

-- ▶ DO NOT allow clothing wet with material to stay in contact with skin - ▶ Electrostatic discharge may be generated during pumping this may result in fire. - ► Ensure electrical continuity by bonding and grounding (earthing) all equipment. - Restrict line velocity during pumping in order to avoid generation of electrostatic discharge (<=1 m/sec until fill pipe submerged to twice its diameter, then - Avoid splash filling. - Do NOT use compressed air for filling discharging or handling operations. - Avoid all personal contact, including inhalation. - Wear protective clothing when risk of exposure occurs. - Use in a well-ventilated area. - Prevent concentration in hollows and sumps.
-Safe handling - DO NOT enter confined spaces until atmosphere has been checked. - Avoid smoking, naked lights, heat or ignition sources. - When handling, DO NOT eat, drink or smoke - Vapour may ignite on pumping or pouring due to static electricity. - DO NOT use plastic buckets - Earth and secure metal containers when dispensing or pouring product. - Use spark-free tools when handling.
-Avoid contact with incompatible materials

-- Keep containers securely sealed. - Avoid physical damage to containers.
-Always wash hands with soap and water after handling. - Work clothes should be laundered separately. - Use good occupational work practice. - Observe manufacturer's storage and handling recommendations contained within this SDS. - Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions.
+The conductivity of this material may make it a static accumulator., A liquid is typically considered nonconductive if its conductivity is below 100 pS/m and is considered semi-conductive if its conductivity is below 10 000 pS/m., Whether a liquid is nonconductive or semi-conductive, the precautions are the same., A number of factors, for example liquid temperature, presence of contaminants, and anti-static additives can greatly influence the conductivity of a liquid. ▶ DO NOT allow clothing wet with material to stay in contact with skin ▶ Electrostatic discharge may be generated during pumping - this may result in fire. ▶ Ensure electrical continuity by bonding and grounding (earthing) all equipment Restrict line velocity during pumping in order to avoid generation of electrostatic discharge (<=1 m/sec until fill pipe submerged to twice its diameter, then <= 7 m/sec).
+Avoid splash filling. ▶ Do NOT use compressed air for filling discharging or handling operations.
+Avoid all personal contact, including inhalation. ▶ Wear protective clothing when risk of exposure occurs.
+Use in a well-ventilated area.
+Prevent concentration in hollows and sumps.
+Safe handling DO NOT enter confined spaces until atmosphere has been checked Avoid smoking, naked lights, heat or ignition sources.
+When handling, DO NOT eat, drink or sm Vapour may ignite on pumping or pouring due to static electricity.
+DO NOT use plastic buckets ▶ Earth and secure metal containers when dispensing or pouring product Use spark-free tools when handling.
+Avoid contact with incompatible materials.
+Keep containers securely sealed.
+Avoid physical damage to containers.
+Always wash hands with soap and water after handling.
+Work clothes should be laundered separately Use good occupational work practice Observe manufacturer's storage and handling recommendations contained within this SDS.
+Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions.
+Store in original containers in approved flame-proof area.
+No smoking, naked lights, heat or ignition sources.
+DO NOT store in pits, depressions, basements or areas where vapours may be trapped Other information Keep containers securely sealed.
+Store away from incompatible materials in a cool, dry well ventilated area.